frankdwhitworth/cbb_project/README.md

 If you have any ideas or files you want me to look at, just put it in the `cbb_project/ideas_and_files` folder that I made.

 Remeber that for every edit that you make, you need to sync it with committing and pushing that is done inside the github tab in VSCode

-Text me when you have read over all of this and are ready to get to work and make some money 🤑